Not getting enough likes & shares on your social media posts?

 The greatest power of the social media posts lies in the images that explain a story.
 Random pictures about just anything may not be interesting.
 The pictures that tell a story should be able to wow and captivate your audience, it should keep them in suspense.
 They should click it out of curiosity.
 You must avoid the urge to post just any memes until you are sure that it is relevant and trending, and it will be also interesting to your audience.

 Virtually all subjects can be done well and prepared to earn a lot of engagement but likewise, all subjects can also be overdone and end up driving users away.

 Overdoing Hashtags and mentions

 Twitter and Instagram have some limitations on the text boxes.
-This is designed to keep the length of description short.
+This is designed to keep the length of the description short.
 Post of around 80-100 characters has been proven by social pressure to earn the most engagement.
 Instagram for instance, has a limit of 30 hashtags per comments and photo but that is way too much.
-Though the whole 30 is available but you should not exceed ten.
-The more the hashtags in your contents, the lower the interest the hashtags will generate.
+Though the whole 30 is available you should not exceed ten.
+The more the hashtags in your content, the lower the interest the hashtags will generate.

-You don’t include call to action
+You don’t include a call to action

 So your post has the potential to go miles with it.
 But it just isn’t getting any likes!
 How can you be sure of whether any of your friends saw it or not?
-That’s where the call to action scheme works and increases your reach spontaneously, ensuring it reaches the right people and gain its well deserved likes.
+That’s where the call to action scheme works and increases your reach spontaneously, ensuring it reaches the right people and gains its well-deserved likes.
 Framing posts to grab the attention of your fans is not sufficient on its own except you include a call to action.
 Call to action is a great way to drive likes, comments, and shares.
 Some tactful ways to ensure that fans interact with your content include: